enocol/Task-Manager/README.md

   - Visual Studio code for development
   - GitHub Projects: used for implementing, monitoring project progress and managing tasks efficiently.
   - Balsamiq: utilised for crafting wireframes to visualise project layouts.
-  - Bootstrap and Customisation: leveraged for developing visually appealing and responsive websites, tailored to project requirements.
+  - Bootstrap and Custom css: leveraged for developing visually appealing and responsive websites, tailored to project requirements.

 ## Testing